Summary and Keywords

-The growing field of visual rhetoric explores the persuasive power of the visual artifacts that surround us.
+The growing field of visual rhetoric explores the communicative and persuasive power of the visual artifacts that surround us.
 This relatively new branch of rhetoric emerged in the late 20th century, disrupting a discipline that was traditionally concerned with the spoken and written word.

 The artifacts studied through the lens of visual rhetoric comprise visual images and objects that are human created and culturally meaningful.
 They include two-dimensional images, such as political cartoons and video advertising, and three-dimensional objects such as museums and murals.
-To better understand visual rhetoric, it is important to review its emergence as an area of study, its definitions, and the existing body of research in the field.
+Visual rhetoric can also include the analysis of embodied performance and thus examine the body as argument.